tkhyn/django-gm2m/README.rst

    The name to use for the reverse filter name from the target model.
    Defaults to the value of ``related_name`` or the name of the model.

+pk_maxlength
+   This is useful when using an automatically created intermediate model, to specify the length of the ``CharField`` used to store primary keys in the ``GenericForeignKey``.
+Indeed, the default value of 16 characters may not be sufficient to accomodate certain large foreign key values (e.g. UUIDs).
+   Defaults to 16.
+Use ``None`` if you don't want any limitation (this may cause performance issues, though).

 System checks
 -------------